USC Wrigley Institute for Environmental Studies

-The USC Wrigley Institute for Environmental Studies is an environmental research and education facility run by the University of Southern California.
-It is an organized research unit that encompasses a wide range of faculty and topics across the university as well as operating a marine laboratory at the edge of Two Harbors, California on Catalina Island approximately 22 miles (35 km) south-southwest of Los Angeles.
+The USC Wrigley Institute for Environment and Sustainability is an environmental research and education academic unit within the University of Southern California.
+It encompasses a wide range of faculty and topics across the university as well as operating a marine laboratory at the edge of Two Harbors, California on Catalina Island approximately 22 miles (35 km) south-southwest of Los Angeles.

-The USC Wrigley Institute has specialized programs in environmental microbiology, geobiology, ocean biogeochemistry, living marine resources (including fisheries and aquaculture), climate change, coastal environmental quality and the urban ocean.
-The Institute is also home to the USC Sea Grant Program, part of the National Sea Grant Program through the National Oceanic and Atmospheric Administration.
+The USC Wrigley Institute has specialized programs in environmental and sustainability topics across the natural sciences, social sciences, and humanities.
+The Institute also grants academic degrees through the USC Dornsife Environmental Studies Program and is home to the USC Sea Grant Program, part of the National Sea Grant Program through the National Oceanic and Atmospheric Administration.

 History of the Wrigley Institute

-USC established the Philip K. Wrigley Marine Science Center on the island at Big Fisherman's Cove following a grant of more than 14 acres of land from the families of Philip Wrigley and Paxson Offield.
+USC established the Philip K. Wrigley Marine Science Center on Catalina Island at Big Fisherman Cove following a grant of more than 14 acres of land from the families of Philip Wrigley and Paxson Offield in 1965.
 In 1995, William and Julie Wrigley continued their family legacy by providing USC with the capital to initiate the Wrigley Institute for Environmental Studies.
-Their gift provided for an endowed directorship, an endowed chair and the renovation of the Wrigley Marine Science Center.
+Their gift provided for an endowed faculty chair and the renovation of the Wrigley Marine Science Center.
+The institute was renamed to the Wrigley Institute for Environment and Sustainability in 2023, to reflect the expansion of its research and academic activities.
 Today, the USC research complex on Catalina Island is the centerpiece of the Wrigley Institute, with additional staff and offices on the University of Southern California's University Park Campus in downtown Los Angeles.

-In addition, USC administers the Tyler Prize for Environmental Achievement.
-USC also manages the USC Sea Grant Program, a federally funded program of research, education and outreach.
-The Sea Grant program at USC places special emphasis on the "urban ocean."

 Current leadership and initiatives

-The Wrigley Institute of Environmental Studies is currently led by Interim Director Dr. John Heidelberg.
-Early in his career, Dr. Heidelberg led the collaboration to sequence the genome of Vibrio cholerae, the bacterium that causes cholera, one of humanity's most ancient and deadly scourges.
-He was later a fundamental team member in the development of shotgun metagenomics sequencing technologies used throughout the world’s oceans.
-He continues to develop and employ novel sequencing methodologies, contributing to fundamental discoveries about the nature and properties of microbial life in the sea.

-Currently, Heidelberg and his staff are focusing research on healthy oceans, coastal megacities, and sustainable solutions.
-A primary goal is to use the Wrigley Marine Science Center on Catalina Island to become a testbed for sustainable solutions.
-Signature programs include the San Pedro Ocean Time-Series monitoring program in the waters off the coast of Los Angeles, kelp biodiesel research, sustainable aquaculture, graduate fellowships and a premier scientific diving program.
+The Wrigley Institute of Environmental Studies is currently led by Director Joe Árvai, the first social scientist to lead the institute. Árvai’s research focuses on the psychology of decision-making around the environment and sustainability, including how companies and governments make decisions and how people deal with climate misinformation and incorporate their values into their environmental choices.

+The institute also has a senior leadership team consisting of an executive director, three directors (of the Wrigley Marine Science Center, Environmental Studies Program, and USC Sea Grant), and three associate directors (of WMSC operations, business strategy and finance, and public communications).

+Under Árvai’s leadership, the Wrigley Institute has expanded from a focus on marine science, chemistry, and Earth sciences to also studying environmental and sustainability issues in economics, psychology, sociology, English, history, and a variety of other fields.
+The institute has major initiatives to fund USC faculty research, internships for undergraduate students, and public events.